rstadev/17-Workout-Tracker/README.md

   <!-- Titled description for grading clarity.
 Will remove after grading -->
   ## Description
   This project was assigned during the Georgia Tech Full Stack Flex Development Program.
 The aim of this project was to build a backend for a fitness tracker app with MongoDB.
 In this projects current state, all html routes work, last exercise will post on dashboard, and api routes are partially finished but not functional.
-As of this version, the app will not post a new exercise or track exercises.
-I plan to fix this project up at a later date, but as of now I am submitting this for partial credit.
+I am not sure where to even begin on the api routes, and I'd like to speak to a tutor and resubmit.
   <br>

   ![ReadMeGen Picture](./public/assets/17-wtdemo.png)